Reverse Lunges: Benefits, Muscles Worked, and How to Do

 Reverse lunges are favored in functional training because they mimic movements used in daily activities, such as stepping back to avoid obstacles or descending stairs.

-This exercise helps improve balance, coordination, and overall lower body strength, making it a valuable addition to any workout routine.
+Along with many other benefits, reverse lunges improve balance, coordination, and overall lower body strength, making it a valuable addition to any workout routine.

 Reverse Lunge Muscles Worked

 The reverse lunge primarily targets the glutes, hamstrings, and quadriceps, while also engaging the core for stability.
-Here’s a closer look at the muscles worked:

 - Glutes: The reverse lunge places significant emphasis on the gluteus maximus, helping to build strength and size in the buttocks.